kkinnear/zprint/doc/reference.md

 There is an entry in the `:fn-map` for `:quote` which will cause quoted lists to be formatted assuming that their contents do not contain functions.
-In particular, their first elements will not be looked up in the `:fn-map`.
+In particular, their first elements (and all contained first elements) will not be looked up in the `:fn-map`.

+The default for quoted lists will format them on a single line if possible, and will format them without a hang if multiple lines are necessary.
+In addition, maps contained in a quoted list will have their keys sorted, since a quoted list is not considered "in-code".

 If you change the value of the key `:quote` in the `:fn-map` to be `:none`, then quoted lists will be handled as any other lists, and will not be processed specially.

-The default for quoted lists will format them on a single line if possible, and will format them without a hang if multiple lines are necessary.

 Some examples:
 ```